 Will I Have To Appear In Court For My Ticket?

-Our costs for each ticket we handle are determined by a variety of factors including the nature of the offense/citation, your driving record and the court where you are requested to appear.
-Our flat legal fees start at $199 and go up from there depending again, upon the violation, the court/county where you received your ticket and the time it will take to receive the best possible resolution for your ticket.
+Our costs for each ticket we handle are determined by a variety of factors.
+These factors include the nature of the offense/citation, your driving record and the court where you are requested to appear.
+Our flat legal fees start at $199 and go up from there.
+Fees differ based upon the violation, where in Ga you received your ticket and the time involved to get the best possible resolution for your ticket.

 If I Do Not Pay The Ticket Or Appear In Court What Will Happen?